 Profit is not the primary motivating factor for the existence of Sandhill Preservation Center.

-Just a little over year ago, I was standing in my garden, chatting with Glenn, by cell phone, and mentioned some challenges I’ve faced, in preserving my wife’s family heirloom wax pole bean (Barksdale Wax Pole Bean).
-Verbally, Glenn did a verbal double take, asking, “That’s your bean?”
-He then informed me that he had just grown out seed, of this bean, from a frozen seed bank inherited from a deceased (common) friend of ours.
-The seed he’d grown had been frozen since 1986, meaning that I myself had packaged it, from my very first seed crop of this bean!
+One day I was standing in my garden, chatting with Glenn, by cell phone, and mentioned some challenges I’ve faced, in preserving an heirloom bean.
+When I mentioned the name of the bean, Barksdale, Glenn did a verbal double take.
+He asked “That’s your bean?”
+He then informed me that he had just grown out seed, of this bean, from a frozen seed bank inherited from a deceased friend of ours.
+The seed he’d grown was from 1986, meaning that I myself had packaged it, from my very first seed crop of this bean!
 The 2017 Sandhill Preservation Seed Catalog listed this bean, only ONE generation removed from my original sample!
 That’s PRESERVATION!

 Sandhill Preservation Center offers one of the two most extensive collections of sweet potato varieties available to home gardeners.
 The task of maintaining so many varieties of sweet potatoes has to be a labor of love.
 It’s too much work to do, if profit was the only motivation!

 Finally, I’d like to share one more positive aspect of this seed company.
-When they describe a breed of bird or a variety of seed, the description is never artificially positive.
-They tell it like it is.
-I really appreciate this.
+When they describe a breed poultry or a variety of seed, the description is never artificially positive.
+They tell it like it is, and I really appreciate this.
 This has saved me time and money, not having to grow something out, only to discover that it was never really going to work for my conditions.

 Sandhill Preservation Center’s catalog descriptions are truly accurate.